Tati Westbrook: Unfair Advantage

-Halo Beauty lawsuit

-In October 2020, Westbrook and her husband, James, were sued by former business partner and co-founder of Halo Beauty, Clark Swanson, for breach of contract, gross negligence and fraudulent inducement relating to Westbrook's vitamin line, Halo Beauty.
-In July 2024, the lawsuit settled out of court with Westbrook announcing on YouTube that she was leaving Halo Beauty.
+In May 2026, Westbrook launched Unfair Advantage, a functional beverage brand, with its first product, Go Go Juice, a powdered energy drink.

 Personal life

 Tati is of Latvian ancestry.
 In 2017, she married James Westbrook, who regularly appears in her YouTube videos.
 Through this marriage, she has a stepson who occasionally appears in her videos.
 In June 2021, Tati resumed her YouTube presence through a video entitled "A Year Later…," announcing her intention to revisit her original content format by creating makeup tutorials and reviews.
 This decision followed approximately a year-long hiatus from YouTube after an apology video to fellow YouTuber James Charles, which had since been removed.
 Notably, the video reaffirmed Tati's ongoing leadership role as the CEO of Halo Beauty amidst ongoing litigation.